kaydenkehe/ritt-momney/README.md

 # Goals

 - [x] Find a CXR generator with desirable properties (high fidelity encoder and decoder, rich latent space)
-- [ ] Get a naive approach working
+- [x] Get a naive approach working
 - [ ] Come up with ideas for optimzing for human-understandability
   - bruh

-# Interpetability Questions

-- How can we measure the human-readability of AI-based explanations?

 # Setup